 The successful performance of our subsidiaries is based on strategic goals and management guidelines defined on the level of the Luka Koper Group.
 So as to provide for the efficient coordination and supervision of our subsidiaries' operations, the members of the parent company's Management Board are also members of the subsidiaries' General Meetings.
 Major tasks of the General Meetings of subsidiaries that should be noted include the approval of the annual business plan, the adoption of resolutions on the allocation of distributable profit, and the appointment and discharge of company directors.
 Luka Koper, d.d. also connects subsidiaries from the Group on the level of business functions, chiefly in development and marketing, accounting, financing, legal consulting, environmental protection, IT support, and human resources management.
 Subsidiaries comprising the Luka Koper Group in addition to the parent company Luka Koper, d.d.

-Director Equity stake of the parent company

-Marjan Babič 100.00%

-Milan Pučko 51.00%
+Marjan Babič Milan Pučko Robert Gerk Jure Barovič 100.00% 51.00% 50.00% 100.00%

-Robert Gerk 50.00%
+Robert Gerk Jure Barovič 50.00%

-Jure Barovič 100.00%
+Jure Barovič

+100.00%

+Manlin I flinn

 Marko Likon 70.00%

 90.00%

-Andrej Andrijanič 74.80%
+ej Andrijanič 74.80%

 Mirko Pavšič 100.00%

 Darko Grgič 100.00%

 Marko Likon 68.13%

-Marjan Babič Milan Pučko Robert Gerk Jure Barovič Marko Likon Andrej Andrijanič Mirko Pavšič Darko Grgič
+Mirko Pavšič Darko Grgič

-\ In the January-December 2008 period, the company Luka Kopar Beograd, d.o.o. was not included in consolidation, as it was not operating and had no significant impact on the Group's financial statements.
+In the January-December 2008 period, the company Luka Kopar Beograd, d.o.o. was not included in consolidation, as it was not operating and had no significant impact on the Group's financial statements.
+In the January-December 2008 period, the company Luka Koper Deutschland GmbH was not included in consolidation, as it was not operating and had no significant impact on the Group's financial statements.